hodsonus/sparse-matrix-add-multiply/README.md

-# sparse-matrix-recursive-determinant
+# sparse-matrix-add-multiply
-first programming assignment for cop3530 (data structures and algorithms)
+programming assignment for cop3530 (data structures and algorithms)